Skip to main content

 An electrician working on a job site.

-Implementing an effective job costing system requires careful planning and attention to detail.
+Most construction teams start using Projul for job costing within one week of signup.
+The cloud-based system requires no complex installation — just training on the 26+ features that handle cost tracking automatically.
 The system must capture all project costs accurately while providing timely reports for management decision making.

 The first step is establishing a comprehensive cost code structure that organizes expenses by category and work type.
 Cost codes should be detailed enough to provide useful information but not so complex that they’re difficult to use.
 Most construction companies use 4-6 digit cost codes that identify project, phase, and cost category.